HugoChardon/hugochardon.github.io/_pages/about.md

 ---

 ### About me
 I am a Neyman Visiting Assistant Professor in the Department of Statistics at UC Berkeley.
 Prior to that, I completed my PhD at CREST-ENSAE, under the supervision of [Matthieu Lerasle](http://lerasle.perso.math.cnrs.fr/index.html) and [Jaouad Mourtada](https://jaouadmourtada.github.io).
+The manuscript can be found [here](https://hugochardon.github.io/files/Manuscrit-HC.pdf).
 I was also teaching coordinator at ENSAE for Statistics and Machine Learning courses.

 ### Research interests